furybsd/furybsd.github.io/index.md

 ## 10-31-2020 FuryBSD has been discontinued

 Thank you for your interest in FuryBSD.
-If you have installed using the live media you can continue to updating using traditional FreeBSD update mechanisms.
-There is no need for a migration.
-If you enjoyed using the LiveCD please see projects such as [GhostBSD](https://guides.github.com/features/mastering-markdown/) [FyneDesk](https://guides.github.com/features/mastering-markdown/) [HelloSystem](https://guides.github.com/features/mastering-markdown/) [LIVEStep](https://guides.github.com/features/mastering-markdown/).
+Due to administrative overhead, time, lack of resources this project has been discontinued as an effort to build, and publish quarterly ISO images.
+If you have installed using the live media you can continue to updating FreeBSD using traditional FreeBSD update mechanisms, and there is no need for a migration of your installed system.
+If you enjoyed using the LiveCD please see projects which succeed it such as [HelloSystem](https://github.com/helloSystem/ISO), [LIVEStep] (https://github.com/probonopd/LIVEstep), and [GhostBSD](http://www.ghostbsd.org).
+If you are a developer interesting in building, maintaining your own community solution the source code will always remain available on [GitHub] (https://github.com/furybsd/furybsd-livecd).

-Some reasons for the decision to continue this effort include:

-* Recent hacking/hijacking of community telegram, forums, website (the administration overhead required to maintain these resources is to much for one person).